japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 ----
 ====

-xref:ROOT:SparkContext.adoc#startTime[startTime] is set to the current time in milliseconds.
+ROOT:SparkContext.md#startTime[startTime] is set to the current time in milliseconds.

 <<stopped, stopped>> internal flag is set to `false`.